-From 2007 to 2010 the MoE has set up and sponsored several information and communication campaigns, by TV and radio spot, website, projects in schools, addressed to different audience, and in particular children, (Ecobeach, Biodiversity, National Bicycle Day)
+The MoE sets up and sponsors several information and communication campaigns, by TV and radio spot, website, projects in schools, addressed to different audience, and in particular children and kids (Ecobeach, Biodiversity, National Bicycle Day).

-(c) The digitalization of the Public Administration is functional to reach the aim of efficiency, transparency, simplification and reduction of time and costs, as indicated in a variety of legislative provisions issued from 1990 on.
+(c) The digitalization of the Public Administration is functional to reach the scopes of efficiency, transparency, simplification and reduction of time and costs, as indicated in a variety of legislative provisions issued from 1990 on.

-The general legal framework on e-documentation produced by Administrative Bodies is provided by Presidential Decree 445/2000.
-A series of by-laws regulates specific issues like certification of electronic signature, internet access for disabled persons, basic rules on e-learning, electronic mail use etc.
+The general legal framework on e-documentation produced by administrative bodies is provided by Presidential Decree 445/2000.
+A series of by-laws regulates specific issues like certification of electronic signature, internet access for disabled persons, basic rules on elearning, electronic mail use etc.